jayprophit/cs50-Python/Python Documentation.md

 # re.split
 re.split(pattern, string, maxplit=0, flag=0)

-allows the user to split a string by usings not a specific character or characters, commar or a space but multiple characters aswell
+allows the user to split a string by usings not a specific character or characters, comma or a space but multiple characters aswell

 # re.findall
 re.findall(pattern, string, flag=0)